-- Place sites out of visual and auditory range from mineral licks and key wildlife areas (eg, critical wintering habitat, Trumpeter Swan Lakes) or use a default of one kilometre; - Safe camp locations are a priority.
+- Place sites out of visual and auditory range from mineral licks and key wildlife areas (e.g., critical wintering habitat, Trumpeter Swan Lakes) or use a default of one kilometre; - Safe camp locations are a priority.
 Therefore, an evaluation of all potential risks shall be conducted prior to selecting a final camp location; - Camps and fuel storage sites shall be identified in the annual fire control plan when proposed locations are known; - Camps shall be kept clean.
-Proper mechanisms for the disposal of hazardous and non-hazardous waste shall be implemented; - Temporary fuel storage sites shall not be located within 100 m of any flowing watercourse; and - Camp food and garbage storage shall minimize the potential for problems with wildlife.
+Proper mechanisms for the disposal of hazardous and non-hazardous waste shall be implemented; - Temporary fuel storage sites shall not be located within 100 m of any flowing watercourse; - Camp food and garbage storage shall minimize the potential for problems with wildlife.
 Recommend following the Bear Smart guidelines for specific mitigation relating to bears.
 Problems with wildlife shall be dealt with in consultation with Alberta.

 - 11.6.1 Any facility or camp that shall be in place for more than twelve consecutive months requires an appropriate disposition under the Public Lands Act.
-Temporary field authorities (TFAs) are required for camps to be in place less than twelve consecutive months. - 11.6.2 Any facility or camp must adhere to all provincial regulations related to the camp (ie. Public Health Act Work Camp Regulation.). - 11.6.3 Where feasible, forest operators shall establish temporary camps and/or other facilities within either new harvest areas or existing clearings (ie. gravel and borrow pits). - 11.6.4 Temporary fuel storage sites shall not be located within 100 m of any flowing watercourse.
+Temporary field authorities (TFAs) are required for camps to be in place less than twelve consecutive months. - 11.6.2 Any facility or camp must adhere to all provincial regulations related to the camp (i.e. Public Health Act Work Camp Regulation.). - 11.6.3 Where feasible, forest operators shall establish temporary camps and/or other facilities within either new harvest areas or existing clearings (i.e. gravel and borrow pits).